rpm-lab/CSCI5980-Spr23-DL-RPM/projects/project4.md

  - Understand the characteristics of neural network based object pose estimation using the [PROPS Pose Dataset](/CSCI5980-Spr23-DeepRob/datasets/props-pose/).
  - Gain experience reimplementing network architectures by translating from text and figure descriptions to code implementations.

-These instructions will be updated and an official canvas announcement will be made once the Project 4 Autograder is online.

 ## Instructions